 New changes to employment law are scheduled for the coming years.
 This blog post is a quick-fire overview of the scheduled changes most relevant for owners and managers of SMEs.

-Here are the upcoming employment law changes scheduled for 2020:
+Here are the employment law changes that happened in 2020:

-Again in April, employers will be under a legal obligation to provide a ‘written statement’ to new employees on their first day.
-This will likely reinforce obligations employers already have - but which many (especially those who own smaller businesses with few employees) do not take up - to issue new employees with a written contract within a maximum of eight weeks.
+Again, since April 2020, employers are under a legal obligation to provide a ‘written statement’ to new employees and workers before their employment begins or on their first day.
+This will likely reinforce obligations employers already have - but which many (especially those who own smaller businesses with few employees) do not take up - to issue new employees and workers with a written contract within a maximum of eight weeks.

 Parental bereavement leave

-The Parental Bereavement (Leave and Pay) Act 2018 will come into force on April 6th.
-Under this law, parents who lose a child under the age of 18 will be entitled to 2 weeks’ leave as a day-one right from the start of employment; the leave will also be available for parents who suffer a stillbirth after 24 week's pregnancy.
+The Parental Bereavement (Leave and Pay) Act 2018 came into force on April 6th, 2020.
+Under this law, parents who lose a child under the age of 18 are entitled to 2 weeks’ leave as a day-one right from the start of employment; the leave will also be available for parents who suffer a stillbirth after 24 weeks' pregnancy.
 This leave can be taken in one or two-week blocks and is available for the first year after a child’s death.
 Employees are entitled to separate bereavement leave for each child lost.

 Holiday pay reference period